 Relying Too Much on Social Security

+Everyone, but especially those near or even currently in retirement, should review their nest egg savings strategy and determine whether or not the following common mistakes need to be fixed.
 Do you think Social Security will be enough to support you in retirement?
 Depending on how much money you’ve accumulated over your career and the age at which you choose to retire, experts say you can’t make ends meet with Social Security alone.

 While a lot can change over the course of time, getting a general impression of your benefit amount today can help you determine how much you’ll need to save and how long you’ll need to stay in the workforce.
 If your research indicates you’ll be coming up short, it may be time to think about working longer or taking advantage of retirement savings accounts like IRAs and employer-sponsored 401k plans if you haven’t done so already.